The Two RV Gypsies: Full-Time RVers

 Note: Brasstown Bald Tower may be closed in inclement weather at any given time.)

 The two RV Gypsies went to Brasstown Bald on May 5th and found that the shuttle was not running on that date because it was in for repairs.
 They did not want to walk the hiking trail all the way up the mountain, so they took a couple of quick photos and decided to return the next day.
-There is a $5 charge per person age 16 and older.
+There was a $5 charge per person age 16 and older.
 The two RV Gypsies have a Golden Senior pass which was usable.
-But there is also a $2 per person shuttle fee, that is not covered in the Golden Senior pass.
+But there was also a $2 per person shuttle fee, that is not covered in the Golden Senior pass.
+(All prices shown anywhere on this website are always subject to change and NOT controlled by the two RV Gypsies).

 Brasstown Bald Tower on the mountain Brasstown Bald Tower on the mountain